balu100/Ultimate-LGC1/README.md

-# LG C1 HDR Optimization Guide for PC Gaming
+# LG C1 Optimization Guide for PC Gaming

-This guide provides detailed steps to optimize your LG C1 display for the best HDR gaming experience on PC.
+This guide provides detailed steps to optimize your LG C1 display for the best gaming experience on PC.

 ---